hirosystems/connect/packages/connect/README.md

 Previously, the `UserSession` class was used to access the user's addresses and data, which abstracted away the underlying implementation details.
 Now, the `request` method is used to directly interact with the wallet, giving developers more explicit control and clarity over what's happening under the hood.
 This manual approach makes the wallet interaction more transparent and customizable.
-Developer can manually manage the currently connected user's address in e.g. local storage, jotai, etc. or use the `connect()` method to cache the address in local storage.
+Developer can manually manage the currently connected user's address in e.g. local storage, jotai, etc. or use the `connect()`/`request()` method to cache the address in local storage.

 > [!IMPORTANT]
 > For security reasons, the `8.x.x` release only returns the current network's address (where previously both mainnet and testnet addresses were returned).